Existence, uniqueness and stability of steady vortex rings of small cross-section: Existence

-Our construction is divided into several steps, which is known as the Lyapunov--Schmidt reduction.
-We will first give a series of approximate solutions of $\psi_\varepsilon$, so that \eqref{2-9} is transformed to a semilinear problem on the error term $\phi_\varepsilon$.
-Then, we establish the linear theory of corresponding projected problem.
+Our argument of constructing solutions to \eqref{2-9} is divided into several steps, which is known as the Lyapunov--Schmidt reduction or modulation.
+We will first give a series of approximate solutions of $\psi_\varepsilon$, so that \eqref{2-9} is transformed into a semilinear equation of the error term $\phi_\varepsilon$.
+Then, we establish the linear theory of the corresponding projected problem.
 The existence and limiting behavior of $\psi_\varepsilon$ will be obtained by contraction mapping theorem and one-dimensional reduction in the last part of our proof.